saswatnayak1998/chima_rufus/README.md

 - The scraped content along with the FAISS vector database is then filtered for relevance using a locally run LLM by comparing them with the user defined **instructions**.
 This is not very good yet because I am using Llama2 instead of a state of the art LLM like GPT-4o which will perform much better because of the larger context length and the larger number of parameters.
 - I have scraped a YC W24 website and the results are stored in the **my_project/website_metadata.json** and the vector database is stored in the **my_project/website_docs_faiss.index** file.

+## How to use it in a RAG pipeline?

+- First get the relevant data from the web with Rufus(Intelligent scraping)
+- When given a query, use the same embedding model used to embed the web data to FAISS vector db(all-MiniLM-L6-v2) to embed the query.
+Then use this query vector to search for the most semantically similar chunks in the FAISS vector db.
+The metadata(links, title etc) are stored in the same metadata file.
+Some example data scraped are stored in the **my_project/website_metadata.json** and **my_project/website_docs_faiss.index** file.
+- Then this metadata can be used as context to answer the query!

 ---

 ## Setup